 - Kevin Stowe Mineral Resources/Project Manager

-Kevin Stowe has over 35 years of experience in the energy Industry, beginning his career as a Landman for ARCO, working in all western producing basins in the United States.
-Kevin’s leadership skills provide the capabilities and experience to address a client’s request for mineral research, lease acquisition, lease mapping, prospect management, landowner access agreements and property acquisition/divestiture activities.
-Kevin’s unique background and experience of serving as a corporate land manager allow him to manage interests and goals with demonstrated commitment to good corporate stewardship and confidentiality
+Kevin Stowe has over 35 years of experience in the energy industry.
+He started his career as a Landman for ARCO, working in all western producing basins in the United States.
+Mr. Stowe’s leadership skills provide the capabilities and experience to address a client’s request for mineral research, lease acquisition, lease mapping, prospect management, landowner access agreements, and property acquisition/divestiture activities.
+Kevin’s unique background and experience of serving as a corporate land manager allow him to manage interests and goals with a demonstrated commitment to good corporate stewardship and confidentiality

-Jason has spent the majority of his career involved in ranching and land stewardship, specializing in fish habitat enhancement and restoration.
+Jason Morris has spent the majority of his career involved in ranching and land stewardship, specializing in fish habitat enhancement and restoration.
 Originally from Idaho, Jason earned his degree in Sociology from Concord University, where he was a standout athlete in college football.
 He continued his career in sports as a football coach at the High School and College Levels.
-Throughout his life, Jason continued to be involved in all aspects of farming, ranching, and other outdoor professions.
-Jason has managed the development and operations of several fishery and wildlife habitat projects throughout Wyoming and Idaho over the last 20 years, and continues to utilize his conservation experience to oversee the long-term stewardship goals of Terrawest Conservancy.
+Throughout his life, he continued to be involved in all aspects of farming, ranching, and other outdoor professions.
+Mr. Morris has managed the development and operations of several fisheries and wildlife habitat projects throughout Wyoming and Idaho over the last 20 years and continues to utilize his conservation experience to oversee the long-term stewardship goals of Terrawest Conservancy.

 - Jason DuncanProject Associate

-Jason brings a unique background of investment brokering, real estate and ranch management to the team at Terrawest Conservancy.
-Jason has managed and operated numerous ranching and farming projects, and has taken that knowledge and passion into several aspects of the business environment.
+Jason Duncan brings a unique background of investment brokers, real estate, and ranch management to the team at Terrawest Conservancy.
+He has managed and operated numerous ranching and farming projects, and has taken that knowledge and passion into several aspects of the business environment.
 After obtaining his Series 7, 63 & 65 Licensing, he went on to manage several large portfolios before forming DVT (Deer Valley Trucking).
 Starting with operations in North Dakota and Wyoming, DVT eventually expanded to become one of Forbes Fastest Growing Companies, ranking #46 in the nation in 2012.
-Jason has since developed several proprietary logistics software programs and spends much of his time combining his business acumen with his love of nature and wildlife.
-His background brings a specialty in project oversight, planning and conceptual design.
-Along with his long-standing history with Oil & Gas development, Jason serves as liaison for several environmental projects and energy developers.
+Mr. Duncanhas since developed several proprietary logistics software programs and spends much of his time combining his business acumen with his love for nature and wildlife.
+His background brings a specialty in project oversight, planning, and conceptual design.
+Along with his long-standing history with Oil & Gas development, Jason serves as a liaison for several environmental projects and energy developers.